 Check for specific product requirements

 The EU proscribes general and specific product requirements.
 Specific product requirements concern the composition, physical properties, packaging, labelling, and registration of products like textiles and cosmetics.
-For instance, garments must be labelled in Dutch.
+For example: you import sportswear from Vietnam.
+Then you must ensure that the label is in Dutch.
+Product information should also always be easy to understand.
+Think about technical instructions.

-The Trade Helpdesk offers information on the product requirements and import procedures for EU countries.
-My export allows you to pretend you’re a non-EU-based exporter.
-Using the HS product code you can look up in the TARIC database, you can find relevant information for the product you want to import.
+The Trade Helpdesk from Access2Markets offers information on the product requirements and import procedures for EU countries.
+My export allows you to pretend you are a non-EU-based exporter.
+Using the HS product code in the TARIC database, you can find relevant information for the product you want to import.

 Find out if your product requires CE marking